The Stringer Literary Agency LLC

 Do not query more than one manuscript at a time.

 Review query guidelines before sending.

-We only accept submissions from authors, not submission services, etc.
+We only accept submissions from authors, not submission services, or other third parties, etc.

 Average response time is up to two weeks on queries, and up to three months on full manuscripts.
 We strive to respond as quickly as possible.
 Current clients' work always takes precedence.

 If you have not received a response in the time period indicated, please re-query.